nih-cfde/play-with-github/README.md

 # Practice using GitHub

-This repo is a safe place for you to practice making changes to files and folders in GitHub.
+This repo is a safe space for you to practice making changes to files and folders in GitHub.
 If you decide to use this repo as a playground, we can easily help you troubleshoot when you are stuck.

 To give you a convenient place to start, we have created an example file called [example.md](./example.md)